APEC Peru 2008: Summit weekend

 After the first day of talks, heads of state issued a statement pledging to push forward on global trade talks and to reform global lending institutions so as to keep the world from sliding into a recession.
 They also said they would refrain from raising new barriers to investment or trade over the next 12 months.
 The statement, however, was read in the nonbinding capacity it had and was further devalued as it largely echoed the same conclusions of the Washington meeting a week earlier.

 The summit concluded with a declaration to step up to the plate and affirm measures to deal with the global economic crisis.

 Multilateral meetings

 Cross-strait relations

-Former Republic of China Premier and Vice President Lien Chan met with PRC President Hu Jintao for about 40 minutes at a hotel in Lima, Peru.
+Former Republic of China (Taiwan) Premier and Vice President Lien Chan met with General Secretary of the Chinese Communist Party Hu Jintao for about 40 minutes at a hotel in Lima, Peru.
 Officials in the Chinese Taipei summit delegation called it the highest-level meeting in an international setting since 1949.
-This came just weeks after PRC envoy Chen Yunlin visited Taipei, Taiwan.
+This came just weeks after China's envoy Chen Yunlin visited Taipei, Taiwan.